This website and blog are a private initiative to assist communications amongst those interested in singing the psalms and other musical offerings.

 - Other resources and useful links

-Sometimes it will focus on music to be sung around town in Canberra and more particularly in South Woden Uniting Church usually meeting on Sundays at 9:30 at the Community Centre in Pearce, a suburb of Canberra, Australia.
+Sometimes it will focus on music to be sung around town in Canberra and more particularly in Woden Valley Uniting Church usually meeting on Sundays at 9:30 at the Community Centre in Pearce or St James hall Curtin, in suburbs of Canberra, Australia.
 See the index for any psalm of interest.

 This is not an official site of the Uniting Church of Australia or any other organisation and all opinions and material expressed, if not quotes, are those of the author.
 No special expertise is claimed in the intricacies of the scriptures, theology or interpretation.
 Keep in mind this is a public site.
 Anyone can follow.
 Exercise normal internet prudence.
 Comments may be moderated.

 To receive notifications of posts or announcements, click ‘FOLLOW’.

 You do not need to be a member of WordPress, although this will help if you wish to be a contributor or commentator.
 You can change your notification preferences (turn emails on or off) at any time in the settings.

 Comments are welcomed.
 First comments will be approved by the administrator.